montanablood27/team-open/chris.md

 "I never thought many people would hear my music.
 The kind of music I make, it's not going to be on the radio, a video isn't going to go viral.
 CC changed everything for me," Chris continues.
 "Literally every job I've taken, music I've licensed or scored, is because people were searching for CC.
 My career is 100% due to CC."

 For other musicians, it can be easy to think that Chris's path to success may only work for artists who do instrumental pieces.
 Chris wondered the same thing.
-As an experiment, he released some of his music from when he sang in a band on Free Music Archive.
+As an experiment, he released some of his music from when he sang in a band on [Free Music Archive](http://freemusicarchive.org/music/chris_zabriskie/).
 This material was used as well - with some of the download counts beating some of his instrumental records.

 "There's always an audience for something, but it's getting to them.
 The easier you make it for people to find you, they eventually do.
 If you close your stuff off, it’s going to kill you.
-Sharing isn't the same as giving away."
+Sharing isn't the same as giving away," says Chris.

-With his music attached to his name through the attribution requirement on the CC license, Chris gets credited in tens of thousands of videos and songs.
-By doing so, it opens opportunities for Chris to make money through separate licensing deals for companies, films, advertisements, and various other projects.

 "I can't imagine CC not working for everyone.
 I recommend it to everybody.
 I can't figure out a good downside."